commander-trashdin/macrowriters/README.md

 However, this is mostly theoretical, as there aren't many significantly distinct control-flow expressions.
 Ideally, a language should already include all the known ones.
 But, since humanity's knowledge grows, a truly self-modifying language **must** have a way to create new control flow expressions, just in case we discover something new.

-*(Just don't think you're discovering new ones weekly because you can't be bothered to write an extra `if`.)*
+*(Just don't think you're discovering new ones on a weekly basis because you can't be bothered to write an extra `if`.)*

 ### 1.3 DSL for Syntax Transformations